GoInterject/GoInterject.github.io/bApps/bFinancials/PrepSpecFile.md

 title: Install
 layout: custom
 keywords: [Report, Epicor, Accounts]
-description: Step by step guide on data tier, initial data load, FRx Migration, and other key processes of installing of Interject for Financials Epicor.
+description: Step by step guide on data tier, initial data load, FRx Migration, and other key processes of installing of Interject for Financials Epicor Enterprise.
 ---

 ## Preparing the FRx Report Specification File for Migration